AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Here are a few feedback I received related to TDD:

 Alice - Coach at Makers - After the training process review "You ask less questions but a very good one 'could you give an example of user interaction?'"

 "You process was good, you may need to believe in it more"

+"You are testing behaviour first, which is really good to see."

 Kai - Student at Makers - After the training process review "You follow the process and persevere to follow the step by step approach"